G&P: WOULD YOU SHARE SOME STORIES OF STEWARDSHIP FROM AROUND THE USA/CANADA REGION?

 ML: I grew up on a farm, and when I was still too small to lift bales of hay, I was old enough to drive a tractor.
 One of the neighbors hired me for a day to rake hay, so I raked hay all that day and walked proudly into my home with a $10 bill that night.

 I was waving that thing around saying, “Look what I did!
 I earned this!”
 I was probably about 12 years old.
 My mom stopped me and said, “One of those dollars belongs to the Lord.
-You will only be able to use nine dollars for you, because one of those you’re going to put in the o ering.
+You will only be able to use nine dollars for you, because one of those you’re going to put in the offering.
 That’s God’s money.”

 G&P: WHAT DOES GIVING AS WORSHIP MEAN TO YOU?

 ML: For me, worship isn’t just about singing songs.
 It is about putting our lives in God’s hands.
 So, in those times when giving to God seems very difficult, I believe we should continue to give.
-It should be our rst priority.
+It should be our first priority.
 It is a way of worshiping the Lord by trusting Him completely.
 If worship is letting the Lord know how wonderful He is and how much we love Him, releasing our gifts to Him when He asks us would be a part of that worship.

 I like things spelled out clearly, so it can be tempting for me to depend on my own savings, skill, and hard work to provide for myself.
 However, God is the Provider.
 Unlike me (and everyone else), God will never run out of money.
 God never spends a day worrying about recession.
 God is the provider, and God’s provision is abundant.
 A key reason God asks us to give is for our spiritual development.